CSR

 Stakeholder engagement and dialogue

 Stakeholder dialogue is part of ENGIE’s development strategy.
-It is a key part of the Group’s CSR policy, and it lets us identify risks while simultaneously providing the resources we need to prevent, reduce, or compensate for the various business, social, and environmental impacts of the Group’s work.
+It is a key part of the Group’s ESG policy, and it lets us identify risks while simultaneously providing the resources we need to prevent, reduce, or compensate for the various business, social, and environmental impacts of the Group’s work.
 Stakeholder dialogue is also part of the Group’s strategy, adding value to our commercial offering and our interaction with local communities.
 It complements our environmental policy, with which it is closely linked.

 A target for stakeholder engagement